The-Aether-Team/Enhanced-Extinguishing/docs/README.md

 If you are thinking about using The Aether: Genesis' project code or assets, please note our licensing. **All assets of The Aether: Genesis are unlicensed and all rights are reserved to them by The Aether Team and their respective authors.** The source code of The Aether: Genesis mod is under the LGPL v3.0 license.

 If you have a reason that you wish to use our brand or any unlicensed material, please [get in contact with Oz#1986 on the Aether Community Discord](https://discord.gg/aethermod) for details.

-## :star2: Special mentions
-### :speech_balloon: Translations

-*Work in progress...*

-### :hammer: Contributions
-All of our code contribution credits can be found [here](https://github.com/The-Aether-Team/The-Aether-Genesis/blob/1.19.4-develop/docs/CREDITS.txt).
-If you contributed to the project and do not see your name, please contact us.